Animenosekai/translate/plugin.md

 ### Recursion

-Avoid making big loops and recursions to wait for a valid result, if the user is using the `Translator` class, you might tremendously slow down the execution of the user's program.
+Avoid making big loops and recursions to wait for a valid result, if the translator is used inside the `Translate` (aggregation) class, you might tremendously slow down the execution of the user's program.

 ### Unsupported Methods/Endpoints

-Your source might not support some of the available features, in which case you need to raise the `translatepy.exceptions.UnsupportedMethod()`exception to let `Translator` know that this is an unsupported feature.
+Your source might not support some of the available features, in which case you need to raise the `translatepy.exceptions.UnsupportedMethod()`exception to let `Translate` know that this is an unsupported feature.

 ### Non "_" prefixed functions

-You should not use the normal functions/methods for the naming of the features you implement.
+You should not redefine the normal functions/methods for the naming of the features you implement.
 They are used by the `BaseTranslator` class to make verifications, cache and shape your responses before giving it back to the user.

 ### Usage

-The user will be able to use your plugin by importing it and using it normally or adding it to the `services_list` parameter in the `Translator` class.
+The user will be able to use your plugin by importing it and using it normally or adding it to the `services_list` parameter in the `Translate` class or using the dynamic importer.